rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-percent/solving-visually/index.md

 ---
 title: "02 Solving Percent Problems Visually : Finding Whole and Amount"
-description: "Let's make a double number line diagram to understand percentages better.
-We can also use tape diagrams to find percentages."
+description: "A double number line diagram is used to understand percentages better by comparing different values of money to a whole.
+A tape diagram can also be used to find percentages by dividing a whole into equal parts."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00